KeremTurgutlu/quickdraw/README.md

 # Quick, Draw!
-Kaggle Competition Starter Pack v2
+Kaggle Competition Starter Pack v3 [all credit to radek]
+This is a clone from radek and scales the training to 100K iamges per class with different data loading strategy.

 The code in this repo is all you need to make a first submission to the [Quick, Draw!
 Kaggle Competition](https://www.kaggle.com/c/quickdraw-doodle-recognition).
 It uses the [FastAi library](https://github.com/fastai/fastai).